mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 700
 ```

-At this point, I have a nice initial corpus of edge case PDFs that will hopefully exercise less frequent code paths of any PDF parsing code.
+The new build step gives me an initial corpus of edge case PDFs that will hopefully exercise less frequent code paths of any PDF parsing code.

 ## Automating fuzz runs

 In part 1 of this series, I showed how to run honggfuzz manually from a Nix dev shell.
-But I can make that process even easier by defining it in my Nix flake.
+I can make that process even easier by defining a launch command for the fuzzer in my Nix flake.

 To start, I add a new shell script for launching honggfuzz:

-TODO: Increase timeout to 10s?

 ```nix
 {